takuto-okuno-riken/mtess/README.md

   --version           show version number
   -h, --help          show command line help
 ~~~
-Input .mat file should include input cell data.
-Node size must be the same within the group.
-Time-series length does not have to be the same.
+The input .mat file should include input cell data described as follows.
+The node count must be the same within the group, whereas the time-series length does not have to be the same.
 | name | cell | description |
 |:---|:---|:---|
 |CX |{&lt;nodes&gt; x &lt;length&gt;} x &lt;cell number&gt; |group of multivariate time-series|
 |names |{'data name string'} x &lt;cell number&gt; |names of each time-series data|

-Output (group surrogate model) .mat file includes following struct data.
+The output (group surrogate model) .mat file includes the following struct data:

 | name | type | description |
 |:---|:---|:---|